Koverse/documentation/docs/source/intro.rst

 	|

-* Java SDK for Custom Sources,Transforms, and Sinks
+* Java SDK for Custom Sources, Transforms, and Sinks

 * REST API